mrkkrp/markkarpov.com/post/struggling-to-forget.md

 ## Solution

-If GHC had proper existential quantification we wouldn't need CPS, but right now it is the only way to get the required flexibility on the type level:
+If GHC had proper existential quantification we wouldn't need [CPS][CPS], but right now it is the only way to get the required flexibility on the type level:

 ```haskell
 mk ::